Long John Dunn 1857 - 1953

 John Dunn - bronc rider, stagecoach driver, saloon keeper, gambler, and lovable rascal - is a legend in Northern New Mexico.

 John was born in Victoria, Texas in 1857 on what he later described as 'a slow-starvation farm'.
 As a young man he made several trail drives up into Canada over the old Chisholm Trail, a distance of nearly 2,000 miles, with as many as 5,000 cattle.
 In those days Caldwell, Kansas was the last white settlement after Fort Worth, and there wasn't a house or a fence from there to Canada.
-Buffalo herds were small but bones were sometimes piled twenty feet deep over an acre of ground and collected as fertilizer.
+Buffalo herds were small and bones were sometimes piled twenty feet deep over an acre of ground and were collected as fertilizer.
 The river bottoms swarmed with mule deer and there were hundreds of thousands of antelope.

 "A feller learned to use a rope," John reminisced, "for more reasons than one.
 Sometimes it would save miles of hard riding after a steer . . . and it was handy to drag firewood to the cook, tie up a bronc or even hang a man. . . out of necessity, the man, the horse, the rope, the gun became inseparable."
 Trail drives toughened John - long nights guarding the herd, a few hours of sleep on the hard ground, days of eating dust and watching for Indians.